 Most often it is believed that the at-fault party in an auto accident is not qualified to make a personal injury claim.
 Even if you are at fault, whether partially or fully, there are options for you to make a claim.
-At Jesse Davidson, P.A., we can assist you with your claim using our years of experience.
+At JD Injury Law, we can assist you with your claim using our years of experience.

 Personal Injury Claims in No-Fault States (Like Florida)